StijnMatsHendriks/mnist_dataset_classification/README.md

-# ml_perceptron
+# mnist_dataset_classification
-Simple multi-layer perceptron for the MNIST dataset using pytorch, building on the nvidia ngc pytorch container.
+Framework that allows the usage of different classification models for the MNIST dataset using pytorch, building on the nvidia ngc pytorch container.